 The varicella-zoster virus is very contagious.
 It can cause two health problems: chickenpox and shingles.
 When you become infected with the virus for the first time, it causes chickenpox.
-After having chickenpox, most people become immune to the virus for the rest of their life and can't get chickenpox again.
+After having chickenpox, most people become immune to the virus for the rest of their life.
+They can't get chickenpox again.

 But after the first illness, the virus becomes dormant and "hides" in nerves in your body.
-Later in your life, the virus can become active again, causing a painful rash called shingles, or herpes zoster.
+Later in your life, the virus can become active again.
+It causes a painful rash called shingles, or herpes zoster.

-You might have this test if your doctor needs to find out whether you are likely to develop a varicella infection.
-This information can help health care workers who may work with patients who have the virus.
+You might have this test if your healthcare provider needs to find out whether you are likely to get a varicella infection.
+This information can help healthcare workers who may work with patients who have the virus.

-This test can also help your doctor find out whether you have chickenpox if the diagnosis isn't clear.
+This test can also help your provider find out whether you have chickenpox if the diagnosis isn't clear.
 Symptoms of chickenpox include:

 Distinctive rash around the body a day or two after other symptoms begin

-The rash lasts for about two weeks and can spread until all the spots on the skin have crusted over.
+The rash lasts for about 2 weeks.
+It can spread until all the spots on the skin have crusted over.

 You aren't likely to need any other tests.

-If testing is done to see if you are at risk of developing an infection and it finds varicella-related immunoglobulin G (IgG) antibodies in your blood, it means you are immune because of having had a chickenpox infection or having been immunized successfully.
+If testing is done to see if you are at risk of developing an infection and it finds varicella-related immunoglobulin G (IgG) antibodies in your blood, it means you are immune.
+You have had a chickenpox infection or having been immunized successfully.

-If your health care provider suspects that you have chickenpox, your IgG levels can point to an infection if they rise over several weeks.
-In these cases, this test is usually needed only if your health care provider is unsure about the diagnosis after examining you.
+If your healthcare provider suspects that you have chickenpox, your IgG levels can mean you have an infection if they rise over several weeks.
+In these cases, this test is usually needed only if your provider is unsure about the diagnosis after examining you.